aditis1204/Heart-Disease-Prdiction-/readme.md

 * Thal : displays the thalassemia as 3 = normal 6 = fixed defect 7 = reversible defect
 * Diagnosis of heart disease(class/target) : Displays whether the individual is suffering from heart disease or not : 0 = absence 1,2,3,4 = present.

-# Accuracy Comparison of Various ML algorithms for this datset
+# Accuracy Comparison of Various ML algorithms for this datset:

+SVM performs best, than Random forest.
+Others performance can be observed from graph.
 <img src = "Output/Comparison.png"/>